What is fish oil?

 How much, and what kind, does an adult need?

 Dr. Weil recommends eating oily fleshed, wild caught, cold water fish 2-3 times per week.
-If you use fish oil capsules, he recommends taking two grams daily of a brand that contains both EPA and DHA.
+If you use fish oil capsules, he recommends taking a product that provides 700 to 1,000 mg of EPA and 200 to 500 mg of DHA daily in the smallest number of pills.
+If you use liquid fish oil, find one that provides these amounts in the fewest teaspoons.
 Pregnant women in particular should be sure to supplement, as adequate supplies of omega-3 fatty acids are crucial to optimal brain and nervous system development in the fetus.
 When choosing a supplement, look for one derived from molecularly distilled fish oils - these are naturally high in both EPA and DHA and low in contaminants.
 Also choose a supplement brand that has been independently tested and guaranteed to be free of heavy metals such as mercury and lead, and other environmental toxins including polychlorinated biphenyls, also known as PCBs.

 How much does a child need?